apache/datafusion-benchmarks/README.md

 industry standard TPC-H and TPC-DS benchmarks against DataFusion and its subprojects, as well as against other open-source query engines for comparison.

+Additionally, this repository contains [microbenchmarks](./microbenchmarks) for comparing individual SQL function performance between DataFusion and other engines like DuckDB.

 TPC-H and TPC-DS both operate on synthetic data, which can be generated at different "scale factors".
 A scale factor of 1 means that approximately 1 GB of CSV data is generated, and a scale factor of 1000 means that approximately 1 TB of data is generated.